jturner297/Embedded-Simon-Says/README.md

 </table>

 ## Features
-🎮 **Two Gameplay Modes**

- **Four Unique Patterns/Sequences**

-🔄️ **Manual Pattern Switching**

-🔧 **Modular Codebase**
-  - Organized across multiple files like input.c, patterns.c, leds.c for clarity and scalability
-  - Allows users to easily add or modify gameplay patterns by updating a single module, without affecting core game logic

-⚙️ **State machine-driven architecture**
-  - Clearly defined game phases: serve, movement, hitzone, miss, win animation
-  - Transitions managed through timers and input state

-⚡ **Hit detection and reaction feedback**
-  - HITZONE LEDs toggle off briefly when a button is pressed
-  - Timed LED feedback provides clear input acknowledgment

-🕒 **Real-time processing using timers**
-  - TIM2 used to control LED movement speed and animation
-  - SysTick used for millisecond timekeeping and debouncing

-👆 **Interrupt-based input handling**
+✅ Two Game Modes:
+ - Learning: View full patterns for training
+ - Challenge: Authentic Simon experience with growing pattern sequences

+🧠 4 unique patterns
+ - Each with different levels of complexity

+🔁 Instantly switch between game modes and patterns with the built-in USER button
+ - Tapping switches to the next pattern
+ - Holding changes active game mode

+🕹️ Interrupt-based input handling
-  - External interrupts on PA1, PA4, and PC13
+ - External interrupts on PA1, PA4, PC0, PC2, and PC13
  - Software debouncing ensures clean button logic

-🧠 **Scoring and win logic**
-  - Score resets on a miss
-  - First player to win 3 consecutive rounds wins the game
-  - Flashing POINTS LEDs indicate game win/victory

-🔁 **Instant Mode switching**
-  - Pressing the built-in USER button toggles between MOVE_MODE and PLAY_MODE

-🧪 **Low-level embedded C**
-  - Written without HAL; uses direct register manipulation (CMSIS)
+⏱️ Precise timing
+ - TIM2 for animations
+ - SysTick for timekeeping

+💡 Full LED-based visual interface
+ - Visual scoreboard in Challenge Mode that tracks player progress
+ - Mode transitions and active pattern indicated on four white LEDs
+ - Single Green LED used to indicate when system is ready for player input
+ - Single Red LED indicates when a player makes a mistake